 The Centers of Distinction at McGeorge need your support.
 Each of our three Centers has overall campaign needs and requires your investment to grow and sustain unique program offerings.
 Your gift will make a significant difference.

 McGeorge's Center for Advocacy & Dispute Resolution prepares students for the courtroom and teaches them to tackle complex disputes through a variety of alternative dispute resolution methods.
-In 2010, McGeorge's Advocacy Program was ranked No. 5 in the U.S. News and World Report among the leading Trial Advocacy programs in the nation.
+McGeorge's Advocacy Program continually ranks among the leading Trial Advocacy programs in the nation.
 Our advocacy program offers a rich array of courses where students learn to apply theory to realistic legal programs in both the trial and appellate setting.
-The Center and its faculty also routinely provide training programs for countries around the world, such as Chile, Italy, Cambodia, Rwanda, Uganda, and Kosovo.
+The Center and its faculty also routinely provide training programs for countries around the world.
 Specific sponsorship opportunities include:

-Moot Court/Mock Trial Team Sponsorship — Through various programs, McGeorge sponsors student competitors to travel across the nation and even internationally to represent the law school in moot court and mock trial competitions.
+Competition Team Sponsorship — Through various programs, McGeorge sponsors student competitors to travel across the nation and even internationally to represent the law school in moot court and mock trial competitions.
 The Mock Trial Competition Team program trains students to become excellent trial lawyers through honing the art of persuasive advocacy in the courtroom.
 The Moot Court program tests a student's written and oral advocacy skills in competitions representing a case on appeal before an intermediate court or a court of last resort.
-Consider the sponsorship of a specific team — each gift means another student has the opportunity to build his/her skills while competing against students at other top law schools!
+Consider the sponsorship of a team with a gift of $5,000.

 Special Programs — Gifts can be designated to support Advocacy Center symposia, workshops, and students.